 The PowerNet barrier net is our pick for best overall catchers net.

-This high quality net works perfectly as a backstop for catchers and it's versatile enough to be used for other purposes, including hitting into it off of a tee and/or soft toss.
+This high quality net works perfectly as a backstop for catchers and it's versatile enough to be used for other purposes, including hitting into it off of a tee or using it for soft toss.

 It is incredibly lightweight and portable, and it can be set up and broken down easily.
 In fact, the manufacturer notes that it can be set up in three minutes and it doesn't require any tools to do so.
 This net also comes with a carrying bag to help transport it easily after a practice or game.